-A subsequent step of economy has been the utilization of the waste gases of the blast-furnace in heating the blast, or the boilers of the steamengines which drive the blast-engine.
+A subsequent step of economy has been the utilization of the waste gases of the blastfurnace in heating the blast, or the boilers of the steam engines which drive the blastengine.
 This improvement, however, was adopted extensively on the Continent, and in the United States, before it was introduced here in 1845.
-Now it is applied in South Wales, Scotland, and Derbyshire with perfect success.1 present, indeed, the process is but half completed, because the stream of air forced through the molten cast-iron is found to remove only the carbon and the silicon, leaving the injurious elements, sulphur and phosphorus, nearly untouched.1 It is, therefore, necessary to use, in the making of Bessemer steel, ores which are free from impurities, and the price of the steel must remain high.
-But if Mr. Bessemer could remove the phosphorus also, and make all our poor iron into good steel, the invention would be one of those modes of economy which, in reducing the cost of a most valuable material, lead to an indefinite demand.
+Now it is applied in South Wales, Scotland, and Derbyshire with perfect success.66

+The most recent, and one of the most ingenious improvements of the iron manufacture, that of Mr. Bessemer, needs only a brief notice.
+At present, indeed, the process is but half completed because the stream of air forced through the molten cast-iron is found to remove only the carbon and the silicon, leaving the injurious elements, sulphur and phosphorus, nearly untouched.67 It is, therefore, necessary to use, in the making of Bessemer steel, ores which are free from impurities, and the price of the steel must remain high.
+But if Mr. Bessemer could remove the phosphorous also, and make all our poor iron into good steel, the invention would be one of those modes of economy which, in reducing the cost of a most valuable material, lead to an indefinite demand.
 It would, indeed, be one of the greatest advances in the arts ever achieved.
 Such are the wonderful qualities of steel, that if it were cheap enough, its uses would be infinite.
-Our engines, machines, vessels, railroads, conveyances, furniture would all be made of it, with an immense improvement in strength, durability, and lightness.
+Our engines, machines, vessels, rail roads, conveyances, furniture would all be made of it, with an immense improvement in strength, durability, and lightness.
 Our whole industry would be thrown into a new state of progress.
 It would be like a repetition of that substitution of iron for wood, in mill work, which Brindley, and Smeaton, and Rennie brought about.
-And by still further multiplying the value of our coal
+And by still further multiplying the value of our coal and iron resources, it would accelerate alike our present growth and the future exhaustion of our resources.